Hound Dogs

 With a life expectancy of 8 to 11 years, the Scottish Deerhound is a medium-lived breed.
 Overall a hardy breed, the Scottish Deerhound benefits from routine vet check-ups and preventive care.

-Common health areas to discuss with your vet for hound dogs breeds like the Scottish Deerhound include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The Scottish Deerhound can be prone to weight gain.
 Measure meals carefully, limit treats, and ensure adequate daily exercise to keep them at a healthy weight.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Scottish Deerhound's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?